johnmwright/Fakes.Contrib/README.md

 	// Assert
 	stub.AssertWasCalled(mock => mock.MyMethod());

-**Scenario 2**: assert that a method has been called with an argument: we want to verify that our SUT calls `MyMethod()` on the injected component and passes the same object that it received.
+**Scenario 2**: we want to verify that our SUT calls `MyMethod()` on the injected component and passes the reference to the object that it received.

 	// Arrange
 	var obj = new object();